-Tests shall be conducted by facilities accepted by Cospas-Sarsat.
+Tests shall be conducted by test facilities accepted by Cospas-Sarsat, unless allowed otherwise herein.
 It is advisable that the manufacturer, or his representative, witness the tests.

 The tests shall be carried out on the test beacon with its own power source.
 Test results shall be presented on the forms shown in Annex F of this document, along with additional graphs as necessary.
-Tests shall demonstrate compliance with C/S T.001 and comprise the following elements:
+Test results shall demonstrate compliance with C/S T.001.